Car parking and transport at LMH

 Car parking is available on-site and rates are outlined on the Car Parking Fees At Metropolitan Hospitals page.

-Free short-term drop off/pick up areas are available at the entrance to the hospital.
+Free short-term drop off/pick up areas are available at the entrance to the Emergency Department, Women’s Health Centre and Outpatients Department.

 What if I can’t understand the car parking system or I’m having technical difficulties with the machine or gates?